Ques 1. Differentiate between the ideas of the liberals and radicals in Europe (take the time period after the French Revolution).

 (ii) Land was declared social property and peasants were allowed to seize the land of the nobility.

 Ques 29.
-Why socialists were against private property?
+Why socialists were against the private property?

 Ans: Socialists saw private property as the root of all social ills of the time.
 Individuals owned the property that gave employment but the propertied were concerned only with personal gain and not with the welfare of those who made the property productive.
 So, according to them, if society as a whole rather than single individuals controlled property, more attention would be paid to collective social interests.